James Kruck, PhD

 Guides educators in structured modeling approaches and strategic example usage to enhance student comprehension of complex concepts.

-Featured Course: Tools and Techniques for Adult Learning
+Tools and Techniques for Adult Learning

 March 2020 – Present